noirgif/blog/source/_drafts/ddd.md

 "No help.
 Like HIV, it doesn't manifest itself before a wait for 3-4 weeks.
 So you may expect it's never too easy for these peccadilloes to go undetected."

 "Even it's possible, why do a sanity check when you're not sane?
-A lunatic will never claims their lunacy.
-When you're not sure about yourself anymore, you're ready to bring in a logical paradox, which will wipe out your existence from this world.
-For good.
+A lunatic will never admit their lunacy.
+Self denial is unaffordable, and that's true for everything.
+When you're not sure about yourself anymore, you're ready to bring in a logical paradox, which will wipe out your existence for good.
 So stop it and let's hurry on.
 We're doomed if we are getting too slack."

 "I think you're right, forget it."
 I feel a strong sense of disconcert.
 Something born with me was just smashed and tossed into the trashcan.
 What's worse, I don't know what that thing is.
 She's right, I'd better stop thinking too much about it.